Salimmwatsefu/intern-assessment/payd-test/README.md

 Task Flow is a simple Todo List App that helps you manage your tasks well to help increase in productivity

+Demo Video: The demo video is in the Public Folder under Videos named **InternAssessmentRecording.mp4**

 ## Table of Contents

 1. [Installation](#installation)